Find Duplicate Songs by Title, Artist, Album, and Genre

 For libraries with over 100,000 tracks, a multi-step workflow is optimal:

-1. Run initial scan using Audio Dedupe for audio-based duplicates.
+1. Run an initial scan using Audio Dedupe for audio-based duplicates, including Genre mismatches.

 2. Use Duplicate File Finder and Duplicate Image Finder for file-level and artwork duplicates.